 On 4 July 2021, during its first meeting after the issuance of the Permit to Offer Securities, the Board of Directors appointed its Compliance Officer as an initial step in ensuring that it will adhere to the highest standards of good governance.
-The Company submitted its Manual on Corporate Governance on 2 December 2021 which substantially adopted all of the recommendations under SEC Memorandum Circular No. 24, Series of 2019, otherwise known as the Code of Corporate Governance for Public Companies and Registered Issuers (CG Code for PCs and RIs).
+The Company submitted its Manual on Corporate Governance on 2 December 2021 which substantially adopted all of the recommendations under SEC Memorandum Circular No. 24, Series of 2019, otherwise known as the Code of Corporate Governance for Public Companies and Registered Issuers (CG Code for PCs and Rls).

-The minor deviations from the recommendations of the CG Code for PCs and RIs such as the number of Executive directors being more than the number of non-executive directors and having three (3) Independent Directors instead of five (5) or one-third of the membership were necessitated by the fact that the company is just about to operate and there is a need to tighten the purse that is achieved by having a lean manpower through the combination of various roles in one person.
+The minor deviations from the recommendations of the CG Code for PCs and RIs such as the number of Executive directors being more than the number of non-executive directors, the Corporate Secretary being a member of the Board of Directors, and having three (3) Independent Directors instead of five (5) or one-third of the membership were necessitated by the fact that the company is just about to operate and there is a need to tighten the purse that is achieved by having a lean manpower through the combination of various roles in one person.
 As soon as it commences operation, the Company will ensure that it is fully compliant with all the recommendations.